I’m assuming it’s not every day that you drive up and/or down the Bruce Highway between Townsville and Brisbane.

 Gympie also marks the northern end of the popular Sunshine Coast region of Queensland which is the final stint on the Bruce Highway before arriving in Brisbane.

 Towns also become much more frequent along this section of the Bruce Highway so you can relax and not have the plan so far ahead for fuel and meal stops etc.

 Sunshine Coast, Queensland

 While you could drive the two hours from Gympie to Brisbane without stopping again.
-Should you be getting sick of being in the car (and at this point of the long trip no one would blame you either), there are plenty of places to stop and break up this final section of the drive.
+Should you be getting fed up with being stuck in the car (and at this point of the long trip no one would blame you either), there are plenty of places to stop and break up this final section of the drive.

-From this point on its a very cruisy drive (a little over an hour) down the motorway to Brisbane.
+At this point in the road trip down the Bruce Highway, it becomes a very cruisy drive with a little over an hour’s drive down the motorway into the heart of Brisbane.

-Planning on continuing your drive down to Sydney?
-Make sure you check out my blog post about the trip down the Pacific Highway as well.
+In the meantime, if you are planning on continuing your drive down to Sydney, or even to Adelaide or Melbourne?
+Make sure you check out my blog posts about the Pacific Highway, Hume Highway and Sturt Highway.